Do you remember in a previous post, I talked about making Mexican Sweet Breads? Well, that day has come!

 Initially, I was also going to make the vanilla and citrus topped variations, where the tops are flavored with either vanilla, or else lemon and/or orange zest, but I didn’t have any citrus on hand.
 And I am kind of lazy.
 So I made them all cinnamon, but added a hint of vanilla since I did have that on hand.
 Other recipes sometimes dye the different flavors.
 If you did dye them, you can probably find natural ways to dye the tops.

-Segera bergabunglah dengan keseruan dan keuntungan tanpa batas di situs slot 88 yang fenomenal!
+Segera bergabunglah dengan keseruan dan keuntungan tanpa batas di situs Arizona88 yang fenomenal!
 Temukan koleksi permainan game online yang mengagumkan, bonus yang melimpah, dan pengalaman bermain yang tak terlupakan.
-Setiap putaran mesin idn slot membawa peluang besar untuk meraih hadiah jackpot yang fantastis!
+Setiap putaran mesin slot gacor arizona88 membawa peluang besar untuk meraih hadiah jackpot yang fantastis!

 This is La Reyna Bakery in San Francisco (I love their sign!), where one can find warm baked goods most of the time, because the demand means they need to bake new batches a few times in the day, so the chances of getting bread fresh out of the oven are a lot higher!
 I wish we had that happen with the latino bakeries (panaderias) in Seattle.